 One of the most rigorous engineering programs in North America, paired with a co-op model that means graduating with years of real industry experience.
 Developed the technical depth to understand what teams are building and the systems instinct to see how it all fits together.

-This isn't a prediction.
-It's already happening.
-What it means for engineers, managers, and anyone who wants to still be relevant in five years.
+This was a prediction.
+Now it's happening.
+What it means for engineers, teams, and companies who want to still be relevant next year.
+A call to action.

-Read →Distributed leadership isn't a logistics problem — it's a culture problem.
-What actually works when your team's working day starts 13 hours apart.
+Read →Distributed leadership isn't a logistics problem - it's a clarity problem.
+What actually works when your team's working day starts 12 hours apart.

 Read →